Awethentique/test-demo-app-pugjs/README.md

 Test app using PUGJS templating engine to demonstrate the power of using CSS to impliment design

+## TLDR;
+To view the end production ready result:

+Clone the repo and drop the `dist/index.html` into your browser.

 ## Clone the repo and install dependencies
 ```bash
 git clone https://github.com/trinityEon/test-demo-app-pugjs.git